krish9191/basic_games/README.md

 # basic_games
-Tic Tac Toe game for 2 player.
-This is only the program logic which can perform NxN matrix tic tac toe game.
-Moreover, you can play it in the terminal as giving input according to the programic logic.
+Two-player Tic Tac Toe game.
+This is a tic tac toe game program logic that can perform to the NxN matrix.
+It only runs in the terminal for now and should enter the input as specified in the code.
 ### To SetUp and Start
 ```
 pip install -r requirements.txt